dmadouros/EventstoreDbPoc/README.md

 1. When an http request is received for at `receiveRtpbiReqeust`, it generates a "fake" `rtpbiRequest` with a unique identifier and puts a `RtpbiRequestReceived` event into the message store and returns a 200 http status code.
 This request/response cycle does nothing else(!).
 2. Behind the scenes there are two subscriptions to events
-    - A subscription that fires an UpdateRtpbiRequestReceivedCount Command that updates an in-memory "projection" that increments the count for each RtpbiRequestReceived.
+    - A subscription that fires an `UpdateRtpbiRequestReceivedCount` command that updates an in-memory "projection" that increments the count for each RtpbiRequestReceived.
 This projection is rebuilt at application startup time but could be store in a differrent data store.
 This is visible by issuing a second http request to `rtpbiRequestCount`.
-    - A subscription that fires a NormalizeRequest command.
-This subscription receives the RtpbiRequestReceived event, "normalizes" the request and writes a RtpbiRequestNormalized event to the message store.
+    - A subscription that fires an `IdentifyPatient` command.
+This subscription receives the `RtpbiRequestReceived` event, looks up a pharmacy for the requested pharmacy npi and writes a `PharmacyFound` event to the message store.
 This is visible in the stream browser in the EventstoreDB admin console within one of the `rtpbiReqeust-*` streams.
 Note that the stream per `rtpbiRequest` tells the story of a single `rtpbiRequest`.

 As previously noted, the count projection is rebuilt at application startup by replaying all `RtpbiRequestReceived` events and incrementing a counter for each one.
-However, the `RtpbiRequestNormalized` picks up where it left off and does NOT replay the events as normalizing the `rtpbiRequest` twice would be a mistake (technically, this isn't harmful in this example but could be in a larger system since the `RtpbiRequestNormalized` could trigger additional activity).
+However, the `PharmacyFound` picks up where it left off and does NOT replay the events as identifying the pharmacy for the `rtpbiRequest` twice would be a mistake (technically, this isn't harmful in this example but could be in a larger system since the `PharmacyFound` could trigger additional activity).

 ## To Reset

 1. Stop the application (`Ctrl-C`)
 2. Shutdown EventstoreDB
     ```bash
-    docker-compose rm -sf
+    docker-compose down --volumes
-    ```
-3. Delete EventstoreDB data
-    ```bash
-    docker volume rm eventstoredbpoc_eventstore-volume-logs
-    docker volume rm eventstoredbpoc_eventstore-volume-data
     ```